atmandhol/tappr/docs/USAGE.md

 * `--registry-username TEXT`: Registry username to use while installing tap, defaults to config set by tappr init
 * `--registry-password TEXT`: Registry password to use while installing tap, defaults to config set by tappr init
 * `--pkg-relocation-repo TEXT`: Default registry repo on the registry server to use for relocating TAP packages, defaults to config set by tappr init.
+* `--wait / --no-wait`: Wait for the relocation to finish or run it in a separate thread in the background.  [default: True]
 * `--help`: Show this message and exit.

 ### `tappr tap setup`